All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is the combination of Wellbutrin and tirzepatide more effective for weight loss?

 Both medications can contribute to weight loss, and their mechanisms are different enough that the effects may be additive.
-However, there are no clinical trials evaluating this specific combination for weight loss.
+But there are no clinical trials evaluating this specific combination for weight loss.
 Your physician should monitor your progress and ensure that the rate and amount of weight loss remain within a healthy range.

 Should I worry about my blood sugar dropping too low on both medications?